connecteev/laravel-email-campaigns-spatie/docs/working-with-lists/using-double-opt-in.md

 When sending a campaign to an email list, only subscribers that have a subscription with status `subscribed` will receive the campaign.

+To immediately subscribe someone, and skipping sending a confirmation mail, you can call `subscribeNow` on a list.

 ## Customizing the subscription confirmation response

 When a person clicks the email confirmation link, a simple text explaining the result of confirmation is display.
 You can customize that response by publishing the views.